 In this lesson, we're gonna talk specifically about attacking the writing paragraph.
 So the strategy is read a paragraph at a time.
 Then return to the questions within that paragraph.
 For certain questions, the one that deals, the ones that deal with the transition between sentences, you'll have to re-read the sentence before and after the underlying part to kind of help yourself remember the context.
-Show Transcript
+Read full transcript

 And that's okay, that's part of the strategy.
 So what we're gonna do is, I'm gonna have you read that paragraph right there.
 Okay, I assume you've paused the video.
 What should you have paid attention to when you've read?
 Well, sort of in the vein of active reading, what you want to do is you don't want to just piece words next to each other, but you kind of want to simplify and summarize as you read.